-Stockpiles of soil within the excavated area that are identified as containing concentrations of contaminants greater than hazardous toxicity criteria will be covered with plastic until the treatment process begins.
+Cobble-sized rock will be placed over the backfilled Area D to reduce the potential for erosion.
+Soil identified as containing concentrations of contaminants greater than hazardous toxicity criteria will be stockpiled within the excavated area and covered with plastic.
 Excavated, non-hazardous soils will remain uncovered.